earthlab/dev-earthlab-site/_posts/course-materials/geog-4100-5100/intro-knitr-rmd/2016-06-20-Rmd04-code-chunks.md

 </div>

+## Code Format

+Notice that in each of our code chunks, we've introduced `comments`.
+Comments are lines in our code that are not run by `R`.
+However they allow us to describe the intent of our code.
+Get in the habit of adding comments as you code.
+We will discuss this further when we break down scientific programming in `R` in a later tutorial.

 ## Code chunk options

-You can also add arguments or options to each code chunk.
-These arguments allow you to customize how or if you want code to be processed or appear on the output HTML document.
+You can add arguments or options to each code chunk.
+These arguments allow us to customize how or if you want code to be processed or appear on the output HTML document.
 Code chunk arguments are added on the first line of a code chunk after the name, within the curly brackets.